-Thank you for taking the time to read my bookish post.
-For a more detailed book review check this out.
-Please also consider following my blog for future similar content.
+Thank you so much for taking the time to read my blog.
+For a recent article of mine, check out Read, Watch and Listen – November.
+Please follow my blog for more reviews, poems and climate content.